harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-integrations-overview.md

 Use the [generic SEI connector](./sei-connector-generic.md) for integrations that don't have an application-specific connector or when your configuration doesn't support the application-specific connector, including:

-* On-premise tools and integrations that historically used *Ingestion Satellites*.
+* On-premise tools and integrations that use *Ingestion Satellites*.
 * The *Job Reporter Plugin* for Jenkins.
 * Custom CI/CD integrations.
 * Other tools that don't have an application-specific connector.